CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-A well-structured, concise skill that provides clear executable commands and a logical workflow for reprioritizing tasks.
-Its main weakness is the lack of validation steps — particularly verifying the task file exists before attempting to update and move it, which could lead to errors on missing files.
-The constraints section appropriately guards against moving completed tasks.
+A well-structured, concise skill that provides clear executable commands for reprioritizing tasks.
+Its main weakness is the lack of explicit validation steps — particularly checking that the task file exists before attempting modifications and verifying the move succeeded.
+The guard rails (don't move from done, skip if already at priority) are mentioned but not integrated into the step sequence as checkpoints.

 Suggestions